-Last week, local restaurateur Fabiola Maldonado opened her latest endeavor: Paloma’s BK, which, despite sharing most of its name with a Mexican restaurant she also owns on the Ridgewood-Bushwick border, has a decidedly different character.
+Last week, local restaurateur Fabiola Maldonado opened her latest endeavor: Paloma’s BK, which, despite sharing most of its name with a Mexican restaurant she also owns, on the nearby Ridgewood-Bushwick border, has a decidedly different character.

-On a recent, snowy afternoon at the new location on Knickerbocker Avenue, Maldonado, formidable in her chef’s whites, walked out of the kitchen with a pile of dishes, including quesadillas de flor de calabaza (a squash blossom), ceviche mixto, a jicama agua chile (ceviche, but spicier) and chicken thighs coated in dark mole.
+On a recent, snowy afternoon at the new location on Knickerbocker Avenue, Maldonado, short but formidable in her chef’s whites, walked out of the kitchen with several dishes balanced in her hands, including quesadillas de flor de calabaza (a squash blossom), ceviche mixto, a jicama agua chile (ceviche, but spicier) and chicken thighs coated in dark mole.
+We picked at this spread while she told me her story.

 “I moved here when I was 18, right to Bushwick,” Maldonado began.
 “I come from Guayaquil, the warm coastal area [of Ecuador].
 I used to come here for vacation to visit family; my uncles and aunts were all already here.”